shreyas463/PageLens/README.md

 - **Meta Tag Analysis**: Extracts and displays all important SEO-related meta tags from any website
 - **SEO Score**: Calculates an overall SEO score based on meta tag implementation
 - **Visual Previews**: Shows how your site will appear in Google search results and social media shares
+- **Interactive Data Visualizations**: Displays SEO analysis with beautiful charts and graphs
+- **Structured Data Analysis**: Detects and visualizes JSON-LD structured data on your website
 - **Detailed Recommendations**: Provides actionable insights to improve your SEO
-- **Responsive Design**: Works on desktop and mobile devices
+- **Responsive Design**: Works seamlessly on desktop and mobile devices

 ## Preview Tabs

-1. **Overview**: See your SEO score, issues, recommendations, and passes at a glance
+1. **Overview**: See your SEO score, issues, recommendations, and passes at a glance with interactive charts
 2. **Google Preview**: Visualize how your site appears in Google search results
 3. **Social Media Preview**: See Facebook/Open Graph and Twitter Card previews
+4. **Structured Data**: Analyze JSON-LD structured data with visual breakdown of schema types
-4. **All Meta Tags**: View all extracted meta tags in detail
+5. **All Meta Tags**: View all extracted meta tags in detail

 ## SEO Tags Analyzed